BJ82/RailReservation/README.md

 5) <ins>***Login***<ins>

     Handles user login for existing user.
-   Interacts with Spring Security Filter Chain
+   Interacts with Spring Security Authentication manager to authenticate user.
-   To authenticate user & returns a JWT token.
+   To generate JWT token, JWTUtils.generateToken is used and returned back to verified user

 ### TECHNOLOGIES USED